 - K.M.
 Weiland's posts on structuring novels

-- A Wired article on Dan Harmon's methods for telling stories on Community (see also Harmon's method for going from zero to story and his breakdown of a particular Community episode, and his multi-part series on story structure)
+- A Wired article on Dan Harmon's methods for telling stories on Community (see also Harmon's method for going from zero to story, his breakdown of a particular Community episode, and his multi-part series on story structure)

 - FILM CRIT HULK on the myth of the three-act structure, and some better alternatives